FAQ ESO’s Privileges and Immunities in its Host States

 These internal rules and regulations also take into account international recommendations, standards and best practices on safety, human resources, administration, technical requirements, environmental protection etc. The compliance of the organisation with such rules is monitored by independent international bodies such as the International Labour Organisation.
 Having a guarantee that an international organisation can function independently is an important consideration when it considers whether or not to establish itself in a country.

 To which organisations do the privileges and immunities apply?

-All international organisations (such as the United Nations and its specialised agencies, the World Health Organisation and its subsidiaries, the European research organisations such as ESO, the European Space Agency [ESA], the European Organization for Nuclear Research [CERN] or the European Molecular Biology Laboratory [EMBL], or international financial organisations such as the International Monetary Fund [IMF] or the World Bank etc.) enjoy a certain set of privileges and immunities.
+All international organisations (such as the United Nations and its specialised agencies, the World Health Organisation and its subsidiaries, the European research organisations such as ESO, the European Space Agency [ESA], the European Organization for Nuclear Research [CERN], the European Molecular Biology Laboratory [EMBL], and international financial organisations such as the International Monetary Fund [IMF] and the World Bank etc.) enjoy a certain set of privileges and immunities.
 Chile is also a member of some of these organisations, which enjoy such benefits in other countries.